 Setting up document management involves creating an attachments folder and mapping the attachments folder to the server.
-For information on setting up physically stored Service Management attachments, see Setting up physically stored document attachments (page 73).
+For information on setting up physically stored Service Management attachments, see Setting up physically stored document attachments67.

 Step 1: Create an Attachments Folder